mfrachet/create-frontend-framework/docs/vdom/event-handling.md

   div`${onClick(() => alert(firstName))} Hello ${firstName} ${lastName}`;
 ```

-The result is a bit weird and displays the full function as a _string_.
+If everything is working well, you should now be able to see something weird on the browser like the full function as a _string_.
-Actually, we only have made manage text nodes.

-We need to add some behaviors inside our element creator, to make it aware of other node types than text, like events, or even attributes:
+Don't worry, it's **normal** :D

+The fact is that we only have managed `text` nodes inside our `template engine`.

+We need to modify its code to take care of the `events`:

 ```javascript
 import h from "snabbdom/h";